-Student volunteer Jaime Erkoboni has crisscrossed continents with Operation Smile as a conference leader and health care educator — and it all started with her first International Student Leadership Conference.
+Student volunteer Jamie Erkoboni has crisscrossed continents with Operation Smile as a conference leader and health care educator — and it all started with her first International Student Leadership Conference.

 Photos and stories by Lilly Deljoo, Student Programs Media Intern

 Even after a long day of coast-to-coast travel, Jamie Erkoboni said she arrived home “ready to take on the world” after her first International Student Leadership Conference in 2016.

 And she did just that.
 From attending more ISLCs — 2017 in Rome as an assistant team leader and 2018 in Seattle as a team leader — to serving as a health care educator on a medical mission in Lima, Peru, Jamie’s first conference experience led to a never-ending amount of involvement and support for the organization.